aurorascharff/redwoodsdk-demo/STEPS.md

 ## Hydrated Document, script, initClient.
 UserRoutes, protect profile, interupptor, interactive login with 'use client'

 - Extract regular Document enabling client side hydration with adding the script tag.
 Add initClient to client.tsx to init hydration of our rsc payload.
-Then, init client nav as well.
-Internal links will now be intercepted by redwoodSDK, handle pushing the URL, fetch the new RSC payload, and then hydrate it on the client.
 - I can also bring in a bunch of route handlers for a user page.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Handlers with a 302 redirect response.
 Built in web standards.
 - Showcase profile.
 Using the context from our app context to access the user.